 - 1. Management capability is more than technical capability.
-It pertains to whether the applicant and his R&D team and other supporting members have and can demonstrate the ability to bring the project to fruition.
+It pertains to whether the applicant and his R&D team and other supporting members have demonstrated and can demonstrate the ability to bring the project to fruition.
 For example, apart from the research team, whether there are other facilities such as a university technology transfer office which will devote the effort to bring the project to realisation, or whether the R&D team has the support of companies already well-established in the market. - 2.
 The capacity of the project team will be considered having regard to its commitments in other areas including on-going ITF projects. - 3.
-Where appropriate, the track record of the applicant and the project team in previous ITF projects will also be reviewed.
+Where appropriate, the track record of the applicant and the project team in previous ITF projects (including management of project schedule and compliance with reporting/monitoring requirements) will also be reviewed.